Species turnover from climate change

 Natural and anthropogenic barriers to climate tracking along a mountains-plains transition zone.
-Accepted.
-Diversity and Distributions.
-Email me for a draft copy.
+2017.
+Diversity and Distributions 23: 761-770.
+Email me for a copy.

 Ecological recovery of a large river following the Clean Water Act.
-In review.
+In press.
+BioScience.
 Email me for a draft copy.

 Estimating the effects of environmental variables and gear type on the detection and occupancy of large river fishes in a standardized monitoring program.
 2016.
-North American Journal of Fisheries Management.
-Available through journal or email me for a draft copy.
+North American Journal of Fisheries Management 36: 1445-1456.
+Email me for a copy.

 Development and assessment of a new method for combining catch per unit effort data from different fish sampling gears.
-2017.Canadian Journal of Fisheries and Aquatic Sciences.
+2017.Canadian Journal of Fisheries and Aquatic Sciences 74: 1-8.
 Open access.

 Widespread and enduring collapse of invasive common carp in the Upper Mississippi River System.
-Accepted.
-Biological Invasions.
-Email me for a draft copy.
+Biological Invasions 19: 1905-1916.
+Email me for a copy.